 Inverters - UPS Circuit DiagramsLCD-LED DisplaySignal Generators

-The input signal is applied to the non-inverting input of opamp IC1a via R1.
-In junction with D3, D4, and ICib.
-ICia Provides full-wave rectification of the signal.
-The resulting direct voltage is used to charge C5 via D5.
-The diode allows fast charging of the capacitor, which can discharge only via R7.
+The input signal is directed to the non-inverting input of opamp IC1a via R1.
+In conjunction with D3, D4, and IC1b, IC1a executes full-wave rectification of the incoming signal.
+The resulting direct voltage is harnessed to charge capacitor C5 through D5, with the diode facilitating rapid charging while the capacitor can only discharge via R7.

 Compressor or limiter Schematic diagram